mighty-gerbils/gerbil-persist/persist.md

 by the VM implementation, but there are a finite number of them, and worse comes to worst you could run the truly computation-intensive parts in a transient “coprocessor” process.
-In particular, making coherent snapshots when a process runs on multiple processors can be especially tricky, but it is ultimately possible.
+In particular, making coherent snapshots when a process runs with multiple threads, possibly on multiple processors, can be especially tricky, but it is ultimately possible.
+Note that while the virtual machine provides low-level persistence, you will want the higher-level language running on top of it to provide the ability to do schema upgrade: the language should support full schema dump and restore for the sake of restarting from a clean image, but maybe also dynamic class redefinition for the sake of faster schema upgrades.
+As for incremental updates between snapshots, they can be happen by following low-level sets of changes to the VM’s memory, or by following deterministic VM reactions to high-level recorded input (which is an approach known as “Prevalence” when done manually).

 The *high-level* way to persist data is to write your programs in some language that has a compiler that supports Orthogonal Persistence.